Originally Published on 16th February 2016

 The Special Deals Market is a section in the Item Market (Auction House), where every item is sold for it’s minimum price.
 If the item does not sell, it will start to drop in price until someone purchases it.
 The silver earned from items on the Special Deals Market, will be split equally between all of the close-by members at the time the item dropped.

 You will start off with a low amount of inventory space at the beginning of the game.
 There are multiple quests which will give you extra slots but the more the merrier!
 Just try not to go too overboard.
-I’d say that 16 extra slots should be enough because we will be starting with more inventory space than other regions.
+I’d say that 16 extra slots should be enough to start with.
 It will make things a lot easier whilst grinding and inventory space is very important for some parts of the game, such as fishing, cooking and alchemy.
-However, you can buy these in the Mileage store (see Mileage section below).
+However, you can buy these in the Loyalty store (see Loyalty section below).

 The weight limit in this game can be very annoying at times and I’d recommend buying some extra weight limit from the Pearl Store to avoid being weighed down (literally).
-However, you can buy these in the Mileage store (see Mileage section below).
+However, you can buy these in the Loyalty store as well with a maximum of 4 per character (see Loyalty section below).

 Pets are definitely the best thing on the Pearl Store.
 Not only are they adorable, they actually loot items for you and make your life so much easier.
-If you’re willing to spend quite a lot of money on the game then you should buy 3 pets (maximum).
+If you’re willing to spend quite a lot of money on the game then you should buy 3 pets at the very least and a maximum of 5.
 Each species of pet has different special skills, such as detecting resources, flagged players, and elite monsters.
 You can also breed the pets to get higher tier pets with other skills that will grant you buffs.
 Some examples of these buffs are movement speed, AFK fishing speed, experience boost and reduced death penalties.
 You can check out our in-depth pets guide for pictures of the pets and more information about them.

 Buying any underwear will give you a +1 luck stat, which permanently increases your drop rate.
 The underwear is quite cheap to buy and the stat is really useful.

-Each day you log in you will gain 100 Mileage Points which can be used to buy boss scrolls, EXP boosts, Life Skill boosts, vigor potions, and other useful items.
-To access the Mileage Store, press (F3) whilst in-game or open the Pearl Store from your main menu (ESC), then go to the “Mileage” tab.
+Each day you log in you will gain 100 Loyalty Points which can be used to buy boss scrolls, EXP boosts, Life Skill boosts, energy potions, and other useful items.
+To access the Loyalty Store, press (F3) whilst in-game or open the Pearl Store from your main menu (ESC), then go to the “Loyatly” tab.

 Achievements/Rewards are earned depending on what you do in the game.
 This might be for playing over 300 hours, or earning a profession rank, and you can earn some cool rewards.
 For example, playing over 2000 hours will reward you with a free pet!
 You can accept the reward or view possible achievement challenges in the rewards window but be aware that the rewards are shared across your account and are a one time use.

 - Make sure you learn your skills at a Skill Manager where possible.
-Otherwise it will cost vigor to learn skills.
+Otherwise it will cost energy to learn skills.

 - Talk to every NPC with a (?) on the map.
 Talking to them for the first time will give you experience towards increasing your maximum vigor.

-- Make use of your vigor whenever you can, to avoid wasting it.
+- Make use of your energy whenever you can, to avoid wasting it.
 It should never be full for long.

 - Always try to do something whilst you are AFK.
 Even if you are only going to be away for 5 minutes you can be processing materials or travelling.

-- Swap Channels if you are sharing a hunting spot.
+- Swap Channels if you are sharing a grinding spot.

 - Save pieces of armor for enchanting.
 For example, if you use Agerian armor and get 2 chest pieces, it’s better to save them both instead of selling one because when you begin to enchant past the safe enchant you will need the spare pieces.